Pull to Refresh

 Field Manual

-If you went looking for huntwise.com/pricing and hit an error page, you're not alone — as of this writing, HuntWise's official /pricing URL returns a "Something didn't go quite right" 404.
-The live plan table lives on their /ultimate-hunting-app page instead.
+If you went looking for huntwise.com/pricing and hit an error, you're not alone.
+As of August 2026 that URL doesn't 404 — it returns HTTP 200 and renders an error state reading "Something didn't go quite right."
+The live plan table is on their /ultimate-hunting-app page instead.
 That's part of why pricing questions about this app get asked so often.

 01HuntWise pricing at a glance (2026)